avnr/rangeplus/README.md

 Fraction(7, 6), Fraction(4, 3))
 ```

-- Use the `&` operator to calculate the intersection of ranges:
+- Use the `&` operator to calculate the intersection (overlap) of ranges:

 ```
 >>> Range(1, 100, 3) & Range(2, 100, 4)